Serving Charleston, SC

-Steve Nettles is an Enrolled Agent / Tax Expert at Tax Pros Plus and has been helping tax clients for over 10 years.
+Steve Nettles is an Enrolled Agent / Tax Expert at Tax Pros Plus and has been helping tax clients throughout the Charleston, SC area for over 10 years.
 His staff at Tax Pros Plus helps people solve tax problems.
 They handle all forms of Tax Resolution, Tax Problems, Tax Returns, Company Formation, and Bookkeeping services.
 Learn more about the Tax Pros Plus staff here.

 Our office is currently open.
 We have been and will continue to be diligent in sanitizing and maintaining social distance when physically interacting with each other and you.
 If you prefer to not visit our office, we have the electronic collaboration tools in place to facilitate a 100% electronic interchange.
 You may call or email us, and you may also submit your documents to us via our portal.